jwbuurlage/Bulk/README.md

 - The number of **communication mechanisms** required are very limited, roughly only distinguishing between anonymous (message passing) or _named_ communication (through distributed variables).
 This makes BSP based libraries very economic (you can do much with very little).
 - It has a **low cost of entry**.
 It is easy to write _correct_ BSP programs, while it is notoriously hard to write correct asynchronous parallel programs.

-The bulk synchronous communication style does mean losing some flexibility, and comes with a (usually minor) performance penalty.
-This tradeoff is often well worth it.
+The bulk synchronous communication style does mean losing some flexibility, as asynchronous communication is not possible.

 Examples
 -------